-If the door open buzzer alarm annoys you, now is the time to unplug it. (red arrow) Secure plate away from work area.
+If the door open buzzer alarm annoys you, now is the time to unplug it. (yellow arrow photograph below).
+Secure plate away from work area.

-Remove top (red arrow) and bottom nuts securing the blower module.
+Photographs below.
+Remove top and bottom nuts (yellow arrows) securing the blower module.

 Remove the nut securing a wire harness clamp located across the top of the blower motor.
 Remove vacuum actuator hose, blower electrical connection and wires to the temperature sensor inside the blower sleeve compartment.